KrishnaMehta123/TestPublicIntegration/docs/Getting Started/events/events-copy.md

 <Callout icon="📘">
   **Events Changelog**

-  You can find information about the most recent changes to our existing system events or the introdu[tion of new ones in our [Events Changelog](doc:events-changelog).
+  You can find information about the most recent changes to our existing system events or the introduction of new ones in our [Events Changelog](doc:events-changelog).
 </Callout>

 System events are events recorded automatically after you integrate our SDK.